eyandocumet/eyandocumet.github.io/projects/pyro.md

 - **Reverse Engineering** - Dissasembled an off-the-shelf device and created a "virtual twin" in CAD.
 Designed new subsystems around existing components.

 ## Mechanical Design
 Fire response in hazardous or remote environments often places human lives at risk.
 My team sought to prototype an affordable, semi-autonomous robotic system capable of detecting and suppressing small fires in constrained or inaccessible locations.
-We aimed to combine embedded intelligence, precise mechanical control, and modular design into a compact solution suitable for further development in vehicular or building-based applications.

 As Mechanical Lead, I was responsible for the structural architecture, manufacturability, and subsystem integration of πRo-Bot’s physical platform.
 I designed the custom chassis and turret assembly using Fusion 360.
 Hand-calculations were used to confirm deflection limits, and ensure safe operation under expected loading conditions.